Hackathon2016SP/GetItDone/README.md

 ```

 ### Developer Chrome Extension Installation Instructions
-1. Clone repository
+1. Fork the repository repository
+2. Clone the fork
-2. Chrome Settings -> More Tools -> Extensions
+3. Chrome Settings -> More Tools -> Extensions
-3. Toggle On Developer Mode
+4. Toggle On Developer Mode
-4. Click Load unpacked extension
+5. Click Load unpacked extension
-5. Find repository that was cloned to.
+6. Find repository that was cloned to
-6. Select the folder within that cloned repository.
+7. Select the folder within that cloned repository
-7. You're ready!
+8. You're ready!
+9. Making changes and fixes
+10. Submit a pull-request

 Logo from http://cliparts.co/clipart/2716554.